 Urgency recommendation: High

-Chandler has done it before to a decent degree down the stretch in 2023, and he would stand to inherit a favorable situation were Jones to miss significant time.
+Chandler has done it before to a decent degree down the stretch in 2023, but it's Akers who would stand to inherit a favorable situation were Jones to miss significant time.

 New England Patriots